Deep Reinforcement Learning for Dynamic Origin-Destination Matrix Estimation in Microscopic Traffic Simulations Considering Credit Assignment: Toy Experiment

 Together, these indicators assess the accuracy and stability of the reproduced link flows across all evaluation points in each subplot.
 MSE and RMSE represent the mean magnitude of squared errors and their square roots, respectively, while MAE measures the average absolute deviation between simulated and ground-truth flows.
 MAPE represents the relative error as a percentage and was computed excluding zero ground-truth points to ensure numerical stability.
 SDE quantifies the variability of the error distribution, P95 AE and MaxAE represent the high-percentile and maximum deviations, and MBE indicates whether the model systematically over- or underestimates link flows.
-Finally, R² measures how well the reproduced link flows explain the variation in the ground-truth data.
+Finally, $R^2$ measures how well the reproduced link flows explain the variation in the ground-truth data.

-A notable observation is that microscopic traffic simulation is inherently stochastic, leading to considerable variations in link flows even under identical true-demand conditions (MSE = 28.96 (veh/5min)², MAPE = 45.36\%).
-The proposed method achieves an MSE of 30.69 (veh/5min)² and a MAPE of 47.28\%, closely matching the true-demand case.
-These results indicate that our method reproduces link-level dynamics with accuracy and stochastic stability comparable to the ground-truth demand (SDE = 5.54, R² = 0.447).
-In contrast, conventional methods such as ST-BO (5min) and SQ-BO (5min) show much higher errors (MSE = 54.04 and 73.87 (veh/5min)², MAPE = 119.44\% and 86.47\%, respectively), indicating that their estimated OD matrices frequently over- or under-estimate link flows.
+A notable observation is that microscopic traffic simulation is inherently stochastic, leading to considerable variations in link flows even under identical true-demand conditions (MSE = 20.50 $(\mathrm{veh}/5\mathrm{min})^2$, MAPE = 33.15\%).
+The proposed method achieves an MSE of 30.05 $(\mathrm{veh}/5\mathrm{min})^2$ and a MAPE of 41.60\%, closely matching the true-demand case.
+These results indicate that our method reproduces link-level dynamics with accuracy and stochastic stability comparable to the ground-truth demand (SDE = 5.47, $R^2$ = 0.44).
+In contrast, conventional methods such as ST-BO (5min) and SQ-BO (5min) show much higher errors (MSE = 39.38 and 49.00 $(\mathrm{veh}/5\mathrm{min})^2$, MAPE = 48.83\% and 53.67\%, respectively), indicating that their estimated OD matrices frequently over- or under-estimate link flows.

 Although simultaneous optimization implicitly accounts for complex temporal and stochastic dependencies by jointly adjusting all timestep inputs, its computational complexity increases rapidly with the number of decision variables, reducing search efficiency and accuracy.
 Sequential optimization, while lowering the dimensionality of the problem, is inherently myopic and thus struggles to capture long-term temporal dependencies in stochastic environments.
+In contrast, the MDP-based DRL framework proposed in this study performs adaptive, stepwise decision-making while explicitly evaluating the long-term consequences of each action.
+Such a framework allows more effective credit assignment in highly stochastic and temporally correlated traffic systems.
+As a result, the proposed RL-PPO approach demonstrates robust accuracy and stability in microscopic environments compared to other methods.